Can Eagles See In The Dark? Exploring Their Vision vs Reality

 Do Eagles Have Exceptional Eye-sight?

 Yes, eagles are renowned for their exceptional eyesight.
 Their visual acuity is among the best in the animal kingdom by allowing them to spot prey from great distances.
-Eagles’ eyes are larger in proportion to their head size that enables them to gather more light and enhancing their ability to see in various lighting conditions.
+Eagles’ eyes are larger in proportion to their head size which enables them to gather more light and enhance their ability to see in various lighting conditions.

 The structure of their eyes is optimized for both precision and long-distance perception.
 A broad spectrum of hues may be perceived by them thanks to the great density of cone cells in their bodies, which is essential for distinguishing prey and recognizing their environment.
 They also have a large number of rod cells in their eyes, which improves their ability to see in dim light.